cdisc-org/DataExchange-ODM-LinkML/docs/Origin.md

 # Class: Origin

 _Origin defines the source metadata, where applicable, for ODM ItemRefs or ItemGroupRefs.
-Origin as a child element replaces the Origin attribute in ODM v1.3 that exists for the ItemDef and ItemGroupDef elements.The Origin element is based on the def:Origin element in Define-XML v2.1 with the Trace-XML v1.0 extension.
-Element NameOriginParent ElementsItemGroupDef, ItemRefElement XPath(s)/ODM/Study/MetaDataVersion/ValueListDef/ItemRef/Origin/ODM/Study/MetaDataVersion/ItemGroupDef/Origin/ODM/Study/MetaDataVersion/ItemGroupDef/ItemRef/OriginElement Textual ValueNoneAttributesType, SourceChild Elements(Description?, SourceItems?, Coding*, DocumentRef*)The SourceItems element contains SourceItem child elements that reference the source variables, if any, for a given ItemRef.
-SourceItem elements provide machine-readable traceability and identify specific arguments for a MethodDef, specially when used with an Origin with Type="Derived".Usage/Business Rules_
+Origin as a child element replaces the Origin attribute in ODM v1.3 that exists for the ItemDef and ItemGroupDef elements.The Origin element is based on the def:Origin element in Define-XML v2.1 with the Trace-XML v1.0 extension._